- Treatment Options

 In other words, in order for a patient to make a truly informed decision about treatment for MPM, it is essential that a thoracic surgeon mesothelioma specialist be involved in the assessment of available mesothelioma treatment options and the determination of which option is best given the specific attributes of a patient’s tumor.

-Again, PMC Nurse Lien Hua-Feng is standing by to arrange consultations with thoracic surgeon mesothelioma specialist, Dr. Robert B. Cameron, and his team which includes oncologist mesothelioma specialist, Dr. Olga Olevsky, and radiation oncologist mesothelioma specialist Dr. Fereidoun Abtin.
+Again, PMC Nurse Practitioner Lien Hua-Feng is standing by to arrange consultations with thoracic surgeon mesothelioma specialist, Dr. Robert B. Cameron, and his team which includes oncologist mesothelioma specialist, Dr. Olga Olevsky, and radiation oncologist mesothelioma specialist Dr. Fereidoun Abtin.

 Of course, you want an honest and qualified assessment of your best options for long-term survival of MPM.
 Who is qualified to answer your questions?